Frequently Asked Questions

 » Is it possible to waive a core course?

 » How does the MRED differ from an MBA?

 » Is the MRED program ranked?

-The courses in the Dollinger MRED program are sequential with foundational courses in the Summer and capstone classes in the Spring.
+Courses in the Dollinger MRED program are sequential with foundational courses held in the Summer and capstone classes in the Spring.
 All students must begin the program in the Summer semester.

 What are the minimum requirements to apply?

 The MRED program requires a minimum of two years full-time professional experience in real estate or a related field.
 Applicants are expected to have earned a minimum undergraduate GPA of 3.0.

 Minimum requirements for graduate exams are: GMAT score of 600; LSAT score of 160; GRE verbal and quantitative sections combined score of 310.